 The worry about proving your love is a very feminine trait.
 Most men prefer the predictable means of proving your love versus more creative ideas.
-So proving your love should be about communicating your affections on a wavelength he can appreciate without all the frills and whistles you might associate with a grand gesture.
+So proving you love your boyfriend should be about communicating your affections on a wavelength he can appreciate without all the frills and whistles you might associate with a grand gesture.

 Show Him How He Shows You